multiplicity-workshop/multiplicity-workshop.github.io/README.md

-# Experimental Design and Active Learning in the Real World
+# Research Directions in Model Multiplicity

-Website for the research community on *Experimental Design and Active Learning in the Real World*.
+Website for the research community on *Model Multiplicity*.